emacsmirror/inhibit-mouse/README.md

 ### Enabling/Disabling tooltip-mode

-When `tooltip-mode` is enabled, Emacs displays certain UI hints (e.g., help text and mouse-hover messages) as native system tooltips—popup windows near the cursor, instead of in the echo area.
+When `tooltip-mode` is enabled, Emacs displays certain UI hints (e.g., help text and mouse-hover messages) as popup windows near the cursor, instead of in the echo area.
 This behavior is useful in graphical Emacs sessions.

 To toggle `tooltip-mode` dynamically based on the state of `inhibit-mouse-mode`, you can use the following hook: